 \section{The Singular Value-based Atmospheric Tomography with Fourier Domain Regularization Algorithm}

-In this section, we recall the SVD for the atmospheric tomography operator $A$ as first proposed in \cite{Neubauer_Ramlau_2017} and extended in \cite{Hubmer_Ramlau_2020,WeissingerHubmerStadlerRamlau_2025}.
-Furthermore, we develop the SAFR algorithm and focus on the computational aspects of this method.
+In this section, we recall the SVD for the atmospheric tomography operator $A$ as first proposed in~\cite{Neubauer_Ramlau_2017} and extended in~\cite{Hubmer_Ramlau_2020,WeissingerHubmerStadlerRamlau_2025} (where it is then called SVTD).
+Furthermore, we introduce the SAFR algorithm and focus on the computational aspects of this method.